 Tap on the rule you want to manage.

-You can also create new rules based on specific calendar events, or times of the day.
+You can also create new rules based on specific calendar events, times of the day, or if you are driving.

 You can also set it so that your phone's Do Not Disturb feature will engage when placing your phone face down.
 Google calls this "Flip to Shhh."
 The concept isn't exactly new in the world of smartphones, but it's nice to see it as part of Digital Wellbeing's standard feature set.
 Better yet, enabling the feature is pretty easy: